 The first thing most residents like about living in Virginia-Highland is it’s location.
 Virginia-Highland is conveniently located adjacent to the Atlanta Beltline.
 A biking and walking trail which runs from Piedmont Park to Inman Park and beyond.

 Virginia-Highland residents enjoy a premier location along the BeltLine and Piedmont Park.

 The huge redevelopment of Ponce City Market has brought even more interesting and convenient shops and restaurants to the area.
 For example, Whole Foods and Trader Joe’s.
 Here are the top 10 reasons to love Intown Atlanta living.

-The neighborhood is bound on the north by Amsterdam Avenue and the neighborhood of Morningside.
+The neighborhood is primarily in the 30306 zip code and bound on the north by Amsterdam Avenue and the neighborhood of Morningside.
 On the east by the Atlanta city limit / Briarcliff Road and the Druid Hills neighborhood.
 On the south by Ponce de Leon Avenue and the Poncey-Highland neighborhood.
 And on the west by the Beltline which is the border with Piedmont Park and Midtown.

 Day-to-day life in Virginia-Highland is superb.
 It’s one of the best Atlanta neighborhoods for cycling and one of the best walkable Atlanta neighborhoods.
 Plus it’s a super dog-friendly Atlanta neighborhood.

 Virginia-Highland is also well-known for its the annual Tour of Homes and Summerfest.
 Both have become some of the city’s most enjoyed events.
 There’s always something good happening in Virginia-Highland.